JulienLach/EffiTech/README.md

 ### <a name="overview"></a> Overview

--   EffiTech is an intervention management application.
+-   EffiTech is an intervention management application built as a Progressive Web App (PWA).
 Manage scheduling of interventions for technicians.

 ### <a name="features"></a> Features